 Do Deer Eat Peanuts

 Do deer eat peanuts?
-If you are hunting or growing, you might wonder about the answer to this question.
+If you’re hunting or growing, you might wonder about the answer to this question.

-Deer and peanuts
+Deer and Peanuts

 With shells or without, deer eat peanuts; they’re actually one of their favorite foods.
 Nuts include pecans, acorns, beechnuts, hickory nuts, and many more.
 Deer go after peanuts during the fall or early winter to fuel up with enriching nutrients.
 The food source is essential to survive the bitter cold and harsh elements.
 Deer also eat other parts of the peanut plant, including leaves and vines, for protein.
 The potential loss can discourage growers, so you need to consider deterrents.